-Key advantages of OFC structure
+Key Advantages of OFC structure

 - i.
 An OFC is a separate legal entity whereas a unit trust is a relationship which relies on the trustee to enforce the contractual obligations entered into by the trustee on the trust's behalf. - ii.
-An OFC is able to cancel shares to permit fund redemptions which is not possible for conventional companies incorporated under the CO; - iii.
-OFCs are allowed to make distributions out of capital provided that they can meet solvency and disclosure requirements. - iv.
-An OFC can be structured as an umbrella fund, which offers investment managers the flexibility to establish sub-funds with different strategies, rather than having to establish a separate fund for each strategy. - v.
-The assets and liabilities of individual sub-funds can be legally segregated. - vi.
-A Hong Kong OFC structure means that the fund and the fund and investment managers are all regulated by Hong Kong law, and will not have to comply with the laws of different offshore jurisdictions. - vii.
-An OFC which is authorised by the SFC for retail distribution can benefit from various mutual fund recognition arrangements entered into by the SFC (including arrangements with the regulators of China, Switzerland, France, the United Kingdom, Luxembourg and the Netherlands). - viii.
-International investors are generally more familiar with funds in a corporate structure. - ix.
+Private OFCs are not subject to investment restrictions. - iii.
+An OFC is able to cancel shares to permit fund redemptions which is not possible for conventional companies incorporated under the CO; - iv.
+OFCs are allowed to make distributions out of capital provided that they can meet solvency and disclosure requirements. - v.
+An OFC can be structured as an umbrella fund, which offers investment managers the flexibility to establish sub-funds with different strategies, rather than having to establish a separate fund for each strategy. - vi.
+The assets and liabilities of individual sub-funds can be legally segregated. - vii.
+A Hong Kong OFC structure means that the fund and the fund and investment managers are all regulated by Hong Kong law, and will not have to comply with the laws of different offshore jurisdictions. - viii.
+An OFC which is authorised by the SFC for retail distribution can benefit from various mutual fund recognition arrangements entered into by the SFC (including arrangements with the regulators of China, Switzerland, France, the United Kingdom, Luxembourg and the Netherlands). - ix.
+International investors are generally more familiar with funds in a corporate structure. - x.
 The SFC has adopted a one-stop process for establishing an OFC.
 Applicants need only submit an application to the SFC, which will then liaise with the Companies Registry.